blockchained-mobility-hack/MaaS/README.md

 **[Alexander](https://github.com/fraggler)** - Business practioneer with a passion for innovative technologies and Python
 (www.linkedin.com/in/alexandermurgoci)
-Interims mobile contact until further notice: +49 172 - 626 62 79
+According to competition rules, interims mobile contact until further notice: +49 172 - 626 62 79

 **[Benedikt](https://github.com/)** - Stark-ish mechatronic-guy with a soft-spot for JAVA (www.linkedin.com/in/benedikt-jaeger)